mpizenberg/elm-pointer-events/README.md

 ### Drag

-Due to the limitation of not being able to call JavaScript functions directly in elm, full drag and drop API cannot be supported.

-However, most of the time we just need to be able to drop some files from the file system to the web page.
-By providing the dragover, and drop events, this module enables such use case.
-Of course, the file retrieved in the form of a `Json.Decode.Value` would still have to be sent through ports if further processing is needed that cannot be done directly in elm using the `Value`.
+The API presented by this package is slightly opinionated, to mitigate most errors induced by the complicated HTML5 drag events.
+This API is organized around two use cases:

+1. Dropping files from OS
+2. Drag and drop of DOM elements

+For dropping files, everything can be done purely in elm so the API reflects that.
+For drag and drop however some events require JavaScript function calls.
+Consequently it requires the use of ports.
+Two files, `DragPorts.js` and `Ports.elm` are provided in the source code of this repo to help setup things.

+More info is available in the module documentation.
+One example for each use case is present in the `examples/` directory.

 ## Examples